frozzare/upy/README.md

 # node-upy

 `node-upy` is a easy to use uptime module for node.js build with c++.
+Have been tested under Mac and Linux system.
+Don't have any Windows support.

 # installation
 1. install npm `curl http://npmjs.org/install.sh | sh`